-When managing website content with Anqi CMS, you may encounter a seemingly minor yet annoying problem: when editing in the background, you input formatted HTML code, but when displayed on the front-end page, these HTML tags are turned into plain text, even presented as angle brackets directly, losing the original style and layout.This not only affects the beauty of the page, but also discounts the carefully arranged content.What is this all about, and how should we solve it?
+When using AnQi CMS to manage website content, you may encounter a seemingly minor but annoying problem: Even though formatted HTML code is entered during backend editing, these HTML tags are displayed as plain text on the front-end page, even presented directly with angle brackets, losing the original style and layout.This not only affects the aesthetics of the page, but also reduces the carefully arranged content.Why is that, and how should we solve it?

 Understanding the reason why HTML tags are escaped

-The Anqi CMS adopts a template engine similar to Django, and one of its design philosophies is to ensure website security.When we pass content (especially content that may contain HTML tags) from the backend to the frontend template for rendering, the template engine defaults to enabling an important security mechanism - automatic escaping.
+The Anqi CMS adopts a template engine similar to Django, one of its design philosophies is to ensure website security.When we pass content (especially content that may contain HTML tags) from the backend to the frontend template for rendering, the template engine defaults to a crucial security mechanism - automatic escaping.

-Although this feature is crucial for security, in certain specific scenarios, we indeed need the browser to recognize and render the HTML code we input.
+Although this feature is crucial for security, in certain specific scenarios, we indeed need to allow the browser to recognize and render the HTML code we input.

-When you are sure that a piece of content is safe, reliable HTML code, and you want it to be normally parsed by the browser, Safe CMS providessafeFilter.
-This filter is the most commonly used and most direct method to solve the problem of HTML tags being escaped.
+When you are sure that a piece of content is safe and trustworthy HTML code and want it to be normally parsed by the browser, AnQi CMS providessafeThe filter.
+This filter is the most commonly used and the most direct method to solve the problem of HTML tags being escaped.

 {{ archive.Content|safe }}

-Similarly, for categorized content or single-page content (such ascategory.Contentorpage.Content) if it contains HTML that needs to be rendered, the same handling approach can be adopted.safeThe filter tells the template engine: "I know this content is safe, please output it directly without escaping."
+Similarly, for content such as categories or single-pagecategory.Contentorpage.Content), if it contains HTML that needs to be rendered, the same handling method can also be used.safeThe filter tells the template engine: "I know this content is safe, please output it directly without escaping."

-Except for using for a single variablesafeFilter aside, AnQi CMS also provides a more macro control method, that is,autoescapeTag.
-This tag can be used to enable or disable the automatic escaping feature of a content block.
+In addition to using for individual variables:safeOutside the filter, Anqi CMS also provides a more macro control method, namelyautoescapetag.
+This tag can be used to turn on or off the automatic escaping function of a content block.

 If you have a specific content area that contains multiple variables, and you are sure that all the content within that area is safe HTML, then you can use{% autoescape off %}and{% endautoescape %}Wrap this area: